cdnnnn/cdn/file.md

 import { fetchProviders } from '../../store/slices/providersSlice';
 import { fetchModels, checkModelHealth } from '../../store/slices/modelsSlice';
 import { fetchDatasets, uploadDataset, resetUploadStatus } from '../../store/slices/datasetsSlice';
+import { SUPPORTED_UPLOAD_EXTENSIONS } from '../../api/endpoints/datasets';
-// `datasetsApi.preview` — GET /datasets/{id}/preview?limit={limit} — is a
+// `evaluationsApi.previewDataset` — GET /datasets/{id}/preview?limit={limit} —
-// thin, one-off read used only by the preview slider below, so it's called
+// is a thin, one-off read used only by the Test Suite preview slider below.
+// It lives in the evaluations API module (not datasets) and is called
-// directly from the API module rather than round-tripped through Redux. import { SUPPORTED_UPLOAD_EXTENSIONS, datasetsApi } from '../../api/endpoints/datasets';
+// directly rather than round-tripped through Redux. import { evaluationsApi } from '../../api/endpoints/evaluations';
 import { fetchMetrics } from '../../store/slices/metricsSlice';
 import {
   launchEvaluation,